There is no cure for fibromyalgia, but treatment can ease some of your symptoms and improve quality of life.

-Other treatment options which can be used to help cope with the pain of fibromyalgia include:
+As well as medication, there are a number of other treatment options that can be used to help cope with the pain of fibromyalgia, such as:

-- cognitive behavioural therapy (CBT) - a talking therapy that changes the way you think about things so you can deal with problems more positively
+- cognitive behavioural therapy (CBT) – a talking therapy that aims to change the way you think about things, so you can tackle problems more positively

 - psychotherapy – a talking therapy that helps you understand and deal with your thoughts and feelings

-- physiotherapy - techniques such as massage are used to improve physical problems, such as muscle stiffness or weakness
+- physiotherapy – massages can be used to improve physical problems, including muscle stiffness or weakness

-Research into some complementary medicines, such as plant extracts, has found that they are not effective for fibromyalgia.
+Research into some complementary medicines, such as plant extracts, has found they are not effective in treating fibromyalgia.
 If you decide to use any complementary or herbal remedies, check with your GP first.
 Some remedies can react unpredictably with other medication, or make it less effective.

 Treating other conditions

-If you have been diagnosed with another condition as well as fibromyalgia, such as depression, you may be recommended separate treatment including additional counselling or medication.
+If you have been diagnosed with fibromyalgia and another condition, such as depression or irritable bowel syndrome (IBS), you may need to have separate treatment for these.
+For example, additional counselling or medication may be recommended.